bun-dev/mpv-thumbPreview/README.md

 # [Known-Bugs]
 - no-keepaspect-window works but has issues at extreme scales.
-- cache=true is largly untested
+- cache=true is still wip